tambapps/groovy-shell-user-manual/shell-works/index.md

 ## Defining classes in a Shell Works

 If you want to define classes you'll need to use the [special prompt comment](https://tambapps.github.io/groovy-shell-user-manual/shell-general/#special-comment-prompt)

+## Use cases
+Here are some examples of uses of Shell Works

+- Make a shell work that will fetch your favorite blog periodically and notify you when a new article is out
+- Make a shell work for a program that takes time.
+That way you can do other things while the program is executing
+- Use it as a periodic alarm

+and the list goes on...